 We want to see our students succeed and one way for that to happen is to make sure that we are constantly reflecting on our teaching practices and resurveying ourselves so that we can be better at our practice.

-The Center for Teaching and Learning at IU Indianapolis is developing an accompanying “Culture of Care in Teaching” Canvas course which will be available to instructors soon.
-The course delves deeper into the framework and survey and promote critical reflection about current teaching practices while also validating instructors’ use of teaching practices that are evidence-based.
+The “Culture of Care in Teaching” Canvas course is now available through IU Expand.
+The course delves deeper into the framework and survey and promotes critical reflection about current teaching practices while also validating instructors’ use of teaching practices that are evidence-based.
 The interactive course provides a framework, strategies, and resources to help instructors make small adjustments to that are likely to enhance the learning experience and promote student engagement and success.
-The Canvas course also features student and instructor scenarios and includes suggestions for applying the framework in a variety of teaching contexts.
+The Canvas course also features student and instructor scenarios and includes suggestions for applying the framework in a variety of teaching contexts such as large classroom settings and online teaching.
+The course takes 2-3 hours to complete.

 For questions about this project, please contact Dr. Marie Brown, PI, at meb10@iu.edu.